oracle/graalpython/docs/contributor/CONTRIBUTING.md

  * `native` - same as `default`, its name is due to the fact that it runs C extensions using a mixture of LLVM bitcode interpreted and compiled via GraalVM and real native libraries
- * `sandboxed` - this name is historical - this configuration requires a GraalVM Enterprise and runs all C extensions purely as LLVM bitcode on the GraalVM, without any access to the native OS libraries, i.e., using the `--llvm.managed` option for GraalVM.
+ * `sandboxed` - this name is historical - this configuration requires Oracle  GraalVM and runs all C extensions purely as LLVM bitcode on the GraalVM, without any access to the native OS libraries, i.e., using the
+   `--llvm.managed` option for GraalVM.

 ##### Configuration of the underlying GraalVM runtime